British Art Show

-British Art Show 9 visits Wolverhampton, Aberdeen, Plymouth and Manchester with visionary new commissions and works that have not previously been seen in Britain.
+British Art Show 9 visits Wolverhampton, Aberdeen, Plymouth and Manchester with new commissions and works not previously seen in Britain

-The biggest touring exhibition of contemporary art in the UK is curated by Irene Aristizábal and Hammad Nasar for its ninth edition.
+The largest touring exhibition of contemporary art in the UK is curated by Irene Aristizábal and Hammad Nasar for its ninth edition.

-The British Art Show shows the most exciting contemporary art produced in this country, across numerous galleries and exhibition spaces in each of the chosen cities.
+British Art Show is a landmark touring exhibition, widely recognised as the most important exhibition of contemporary British art.
+Organised every five years, it presents the most innovative and exciting contemporary art produced in this country, across museums, galleries and exhibition spaces in each partner city.

 British Art Show 9 has been developed at a precarious moment in Britain’s history that has brought politics, narratives of identity and questions of agency to the centre of public consciousness.